PhotonicGluon/Excalibur/website/docs/authentication.md

 ## Authenticating Subsequent Requests

-Subsequent requests are authenticated using _both_ the authentication token and a HMAC.
+Subsequent requests are authenticated using _both_ the authentication token and a HMAC, in a proof-of-possession (PoP) scheme.

 The parameters of the HMAC are as follows:

 - The method is the HTTP method (e.g., GET, POST, PUT, DELETE), in ALL CAPS.
 - The path is the path of the request.
 - The timestamp is the current time in seconds since the Unix epoch.
 - The nonce is a random 16 byte value, expressed as a hex string.

 The HMAC is of the message `{METHOD} {PATH} {TIMESTAMP} {NONCE}` using the SRP master key as the key, and using SHA-256 as the hash function.

-This header's value is `{NONCE} {TIMESTAMP} {HMAC}`, where `HMAC` is a hex string.
-The HMAC is provided in a header `X-SRP-HMAC`.
+This header's is `X-SRP-PoP` and its value is `{NONCE} {TIMESTAMP} {HMAC}`, where `HMAC` is a hex string.

 > [!NOTE] Why Not Include the Body?
 > The body of the message need not be included in the HMAC calculation since it is already verified by the encryption:
 >
 > - If the request does not include a body, then there is already nothing to check;
 > - If the request does include a body, the body _should_ be encrypted using AES-GCM, which authenticates the data sent.
 Since the data sent uses the secret master key, no malicious actor can spoof the data; thus no need to check.